-It is good practice to support and encourage pupils, who are able, to take responsibility to manage their own medicines from a relatively early age, and the Academy will encourage pupils to manage the use of their inhalers and adrenaline autoinjectors (epi pens) accordingly.
+It is good practice to support and encourage pupils, who are able, to take responsibility to manage their own medicines from a relatively early age, and St Chad's CofE Nursery & Infant School will encourage pupils to manage the use of their inhalers and adrenaline auto injectors (Epi-Pens) accordingly.
 The Academy acknowledges that the age at which pupils are ready to take care of and be responsible for, their own medication varies.
-Health professionals need to asses, with parents and pupil, the appropriate time to make this transition.
+Health professionals need to assess, with parents and pupil, the appropriate time to make this transition.